devicehive/devicehive-plugin-ethereum/README.md

 3. Run `npm i`
 4. Run `npm start`
 5. Send [message](#Message.model) from device.
 See example [here](#Message.example).
 6. Wait for plugin receives the message and sends transaction to blockchain.

 Logger will notify you about results.
+You will see message `Transaction has been passed successfully, hash: ${transactionHash}`.

 # Configuration